 indelible: permanent

-Mom: "Kids draw on walls, they draw on the floor, they draw on themselves."
+Mom: "Kids draw on walls, they draw on the floor, they draw on themselves."to draw on oneself:

 Brigid: "Did I draw on myself?"